Stocks extend rally, notching biggest weekly gain since 2020

-Stocks shook off an early slide on Wall Street and turned higher in afternoon trading Friday, on pace for their biggest weekly gain of the year.
+Stocks recovered from an early slide on Wall Street and closed broadly higher Friday, notching their biggest weekly gain in 16 months.

+The S&P 500 rose for the fourth straight day, adding 1.2% to a streak that included back-to-back days with gains of 2%.
+The Dow Jones Industrial Average rose 0.8%, while the Nasdaq composite rose 2%.
+The three indexes each had their best week since November 2020.

+This week's market rally came as Wall Street drew encouragement from the Federal Reserve, which announced its first interest rate hike since 2018 and signaled several more to come.
+The move, which had been widely expected for months by the market, sends a message that the central bank is focused on fighting the highest inflation in decades.
+Fed Chair Jerome Powell also stressed confidence that the economy is strong enough to withstand higher interest rates.

 The broader market has been volatile over the last few weeks as investors consider a number of concerns including inflation and Russia's invasion of Ukraine.
 Major indexes are down for the year in a sharp reversal from solid gains over the last several years.